Taricovizam/FreshDesk_Docx/README.md

 Updates: (Newly added)
 1) No Reply: new categorization to label a ticket that had been without a response for 7 days or longer.
+2) Using Scenarios will add tags chronologically to track down a ticket history.
 ----

 Auto Ref: